-Browser Auto-expand sole Display children If a treeview node is expanded and has only a single child, automatically Keyboard shortcuts expand the child node as well.
-Nodes Object Breadcrumbs Confirm before Close/Reset in Processes object properties dialog?
-Confirm before closing or resetting the changes in the properties dialog Properties ulalog? for an object if the changes are not saved.
+Browser Auto-expand sole Display children If a treeview node is expanded and has only a single child, automatical Keyboard shortcuts expand the child node as well.
+Nodes Object Breadcrumbs Confirm before Close/Reset in Processes object properties Confirm before closing or resetting the changes in the properties dialog Properties dialog? for an object if the changes are not saved.
 Tab settings Confirm on close or Dashboards refresh?
-Display • Confirm closure or refresh of the browser or browser tab is intended Refresh rates before proceeding.
-Debugger Lock Layout ✓ None Prevent Docking Full Lock Keyboard shortcuts Lock the UI layout at different levels ERD tool Lock the of layout at unreferit levels Keyboard shortcuts Object explorer tree state saving interval 30 Options state saving interval Object explorer state saving interval in seconds.
+Display Confirm closure or refresh of the browser or browser tab is intended Refresh rates before proceeding.
+Debugger Lock Layout ✓ None Prevent Docking Full Lock Keyboard shortcuts Look the III lovent at different lovele ERD tool Lock the UI layout at different levels Keyboard shortcuts Object explorer tree state saving interval 30 Options state saving interval Object explorer state saving interval in seconds.
 Use -1 to disable the Graphs tree saving mechanism.
-Display Chow omnty object Miscellaneous Show empty object collections?
+Display ~ Miscellaneous Show empty object collections?
+If turned off, then all object collections which are empty will be hidden